FedeIII/bayaz/README.md

 - Review more player options in sheets
 - Background: {trait}
 - put hit dice roll on level up in the modal
+- bug: when a party is active, selecting a PC outside the party ends up bugging the menu
 - Ranger:
   - choose companion
 - Bard: